mcorah/mcorah.github.io/_pages/about.md

 As for myself, I enjoy outdoor activities such as cycling, rock climbing, and an occasional round of disc golf.
-I am also an avid music listener!
+I am also an avid music listener.
 I attend concerts when I can, and while metal is central to my taste, I also enjoy a variety of rock, pop, hip-hop, and experimental artists.
 *Feel free to discuss to discuss any of these with me if we meet!*

 **Prospective students:**
-*Please feel free to reach out directly if you would be interested in working with me at a graduate or undergraduate level or otherwise (starting with the 2023--2024 application cycle).*
+*Please feel free to reach out directly if you would be interested in working with me at a graduate or undergraduate level or otherwise.
 I expect to be involved with students in Computer Science, Robotics, and Mechanical Engineering (pending a courtesy appointment);
 and I would encourage students to consider the